MicrosoftDocs/Viva/Viva/glint/setup/copilot-faqs.md

 <br>**Q: Are new features planned for Copilot in Viva Glint?**

 **A:** Yes!
-We’ll let you know as soon as new features are available for Copilot in Viva Glint.
+We let you know as soon as new features are available for Copilot in Viva Glint.
 All items mentioned as currently unavailable are on our list for consideration.

 <br>**Q: Does Copilot have any limitations?**

 **A:** Currently, but under consideration for the future:
 - Copilot works on completed survey cycles for Recurring and Ad hoc programs only.
 It isn’t currently available for Employee Lifecycle, Always-On, or 360 Feedback programs.
-- There must be at least one Recurring or Ad hoc program survey administered or closed on your Glint platform to use the feature.
+- There must be at least one Recurring or Ad hoc program survey *administered* or *closed* on your Glint platform to use the feature.
 - Copilot doesn’t take quantitative survey results into consideration.
 It can’t answer questions that require comparison scores between questions or employee groups.
 - Any AI can make mistakes misrepresenting the information it finds.
-If you encounter harmful, inappropriate, or inaccurate Copilot in Viva Glint responses, immediately provide feedback or report a concern through our feedback button in Copilot in Viva Glint or in the Viva Glint app.
+If you encounter harmful, inappropriate, or inaccurate responses, immediately provide feedback or report a concern through our feedback button in Copilot in Viva Glint or in the Viva Glint app.
 - Copilot samples a subset of comments from each question proportionate to the overall comment count per question.
-The current limit for this feature is 1000 comments (seeded comments; they come from the same 1000 questions if the prompt is regenerated).
+The current limit for this feature is 1000 comments (seeded comments - they come from the same 1000 questions if the prompt is regenerated).
 - Copilot doesn’t currently support cross-program filters.
 - Copilot doesn’t currently support plug-ins.

 <br>**Q: What languages does Copilot support for comment summarization?**

-**A:**  We’ll let you know when Copilot can manage language translations beyond its default English.
+**A:**  We let you know when Copilot can manage language translations beyond its default English.
 We’re actively evaluating the accuracy of non-English language comment summarization.